 TA - English 122 - Milton (Margaret Ferguson) (Spring 2017)

 TA - English 186 - Literature, Sexuality, and Gender (Elizabeth Freeman) (Winter 2016)

 ENL186 - Guest lecture: 'Narration and gender in Absalom, Absalom!'
 (2016)

 TA - English 110A - Introduction to Literary Criticism (Matthew Stratton) (Fall 2016)

 CONFERENCES AND PUBLICATIONS

-(2019) 4S - "Those Who Can’t Do, Teach?
-Reuniting Material and Semiotic, Classroom and Laboratory, By Way of FSTS"
+2019 - Society for Social Studies of Science (4S) - "Those Who Can’t Do, Teach?
+Reuniting Material and Semiotic By Way of FSTS"